 As mentioned above, bullying can have devastating effects on your self-esteem, confidence, and anxiety levels.
-If you're dealing with a bully and feel like you're struggling, don't hesitate to reach out for help.
+If you're dealing with someone who bullies and feels like you're struggling, don't hesitate to reach out for help.
 Bullying should not be taken lightly.
-It's a serious thing that can have serious consequences.
-A licensed therapist can help you to navigate this struggle.
-They can guide you as you learn to address bullying and help you to recover in a healthy way.
+It can have serious consequences.
+An in-person or online counselor can help you to navigate this struggle.
+They can guide you as you learn to address bullying and help you to recover healthily.

 "Dr. Anstadt is one of the best counselors I've ever worked with.
 I was working with him for almost a year and the amount of progress I made was wonderful.
 I made significant steps toward learning about myself and gaining confidence about myself, learning how to stand up for myself when it was right, and knowing my own limits while still striving to be better."

 Whether you're beginning to recognize bullying behaviors in yourself or you've been the victim of bullying, a therapist can help.
-You can learn to change your behavior and recover from the troubling effects of bullying.
-You deserve to be happy- take the first step to a fulfilling life today.
+You can learn to change your behavior and recover from the troubling effects of bullying by taking the first step today.

 Previous ArticleSelf-Esteem: Why Do I Feel Worthless?